kuzzleio/kuzzle/src/README.md

      $ docker-compose up

 Elasticsearch and RabbitMQ will be launched.
-You can now access to the api on http://localhost:8081/api/ If you want to customize the docker-compose file, you can copy this file into docker-compose-custom.yml and edit it
+You can now access to the api with http://localhost:8081/api/.
+If you want to customize the docker-compose file, you can copy this file into docker-compose-custom.yml and edit it

      $ docker-compose -f docker-compose-custom.yml up